 Eating disorders are complex, and determining their original cause is not always easy or helpful.
 Even the word "disorder" is problematic, as anyone can have periods in their life when they over or under eat for emotional reasons or in response to a specific stress.
 But such difficulties can develop as outward signs of acute or longstanding emotional or psychological problems and severely restricting food or overeating can happen in phases or it can become a way of life.
 Eating too much or too little may be used to block out or avoid painful feelings.
 Anorexia and bulimia can give sufferers a sense of control in their life but eventually the eating disorder itself can seem to take control and seriously damage their health and well-being.

-Coping with an eating disorder in the current crisis
+Coping with an eating disorder today

 and the Beat weblink to FAQ re COVID-19 and Eating Disorders

 Certainly not.
 Many people with eating disorders are overweight but there are many reasons why people become overweight or obese.
 Nevertheless, out of control eating is an issue for many overweight people, either because they simply find it difficult to reduce their intake enough to produce a small consistent weight loss, or because they are in the habit of overeating when under stress.
 For some people, eating more than they need to maintain a healthy weight has become so normal that it can be difficult to work out how and whether a tendency to overeat was triggered in the first place, or what keeps it going now.